dfrappart/dfrappart.github.io/_posts/2025-06-18-Still_more_on_Gateway_API.markdown

 And about how to manage the certificate creation?

-Because I'm definitely not that good in cert management, I'll let this topic outside of thescope of this article.
+Because I'm definitely not that good in cert management, I'll let this topic outside of the scope of this article.
 Between openssl command and [mkcert-like](https://github.com/FiloSottile/mkcert) stuff, it's quite easy to generate cert for tests.
 It's definitely another thing for prod ready environment, but again, out of scope for today.

 Once our objects are created, we should have our new gateway and httproute available.